Audit is a go-to tool if you want to:

 Here’s a quick demo to learn more:

-Once your competitor list has been reviewed, you can proceed to analyze the report and implement the changes based on our suggestions.
+Once your competitor list has been reviewed, you can proceed to analyze the report and implement the changes we suggested.
 It may seem intimidating at first, but once you take a deeper look, you will actually see it's not complicated at all.